New Jersey Hummingbird Migration: 8 Awesome Travelers

 How Long Do New Jersey Hummingbirds Stay in the State?

-Some Allen’s, Anna’s, and Rufous are seen in New Jersey during winter, but most migrate south for the winter.
+Some Rufous and Allen’s hummingbirds occasionally overwinter in New Jersey, but most migrate south for the winter.

 No hummingbird species live in New Jersey year-round.